vikasnkumar/d2l-pdl/chapter_introduction/index.md

   a much more complex state space and set of actions.
-  DeepBlue beat Garry Kasparov using massive parallelism, special-purpose hardware and efficient search through the game tree :cite:`Campbell.Hoane-Jr.Hsu.2002`.
+  DeepBlue beat Garry Kasparov using massive parallelism, special-purpose hardware and efficient search through the game tree ([Campbell, Hoane Jr & Hsu](https://www.semanticscholar.org/paper/Deep-Blue-Campbell-Hoane/3e4bc1aa55c752918ae99b1a125f6adef61afad2)).
   Go is more difficult still, due to its huge state space.
-  AlphaGo reached human parity in 2015, using deep learning combined with Monte Carlo tree sampling :cite:`Silver.Huang.Maddison.ea.2016`.
+  AlphaGo reached human parity in 2015, using deep learning combined with Monte Carlo tree sampling ([Silver, Huang, Maddison et al](https://pubmed.ncbi.nlm.nih.gov/26819042/)).
   The challenge in Poker was that the state space is large and only partially observed
   (we do not know the opponents' cards).
-  Libratus exceeded human performance in Poker using efficiently structured strategies :cite:`Brown.Sandholm.2017`.
+  Libratus exceeded human performance in Poker using efficiently structured strategies ([Brown & Sandholm](https://noambrown.github.io/papers/17-IJCAI-Libratus.pdf)).
 * Another indication of progress in AI is the advent of self-driving vehicles.
   While full autonomy is not yet within reach,